All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are compounded GLP-1 medications as effective as brand names?

-Compounded GLP-1 medications contain the same active ingredients as brand versions and should provide similar efficacy when prepared by reputable pharmacies.
-However, they lack the extensive clinical trial data and FDA oversight of brand medications.
+Compounded GLP-1 medications are compounded preparations related to brand versions and should provide similar efficacy when prepared by reputable pharmacies.
+But they lack the extensive clinical trial data and FDA oversight of brand medications.

 How long do I need to stay on GLP-1 medications?